WebAssembly/component-model/design/mvp/CanonicalABI.md

     return (caller.inst.is_reflexive_ancestor_of(callee_inst) or
             callee_inst.is_reflexive_ancestor_of(caller.inst))
 ```
-The first case covers host-to-component calls (when `caller.inst` is `None`).
+The first case (where `caller.inst` is `None`) covers host-to-component calls.
-By testing the intersection (`&`) of all caller's reflexive anecestor sets, the
+By testing whether any of the callers' reflexive anecestor sets intersect the
-following case is considered recursive:
+callee's ancestor set, the following case is considered recursive:
 ```
      +-------+
      |   A   |<-.